-- 1. The crimped end of the stovepipe fits inside the stove flue collar.
-Secure with three (3) sheet metal screws.
+The crimped end of the stovepipe fits inside the stove flue collar.
+Secure with three (3) equally spaced sheet metal screws.
 The first section of connector pipe must be single walled to properly attach to the stove collar.
 Install additional pipe and elbow with the crimped end towards the stove.
-This will allow any condensation in the flue to run back into the firebox. - 2.
-Horizontal pipe runs must slope upwards towards the chimney at least 1/4"(6.4mm) per foot of horizontal run.
+This will allow any condensation in the flue to run back into the firebox.

-- You must have at least 18"/457mm of clearance between any horizontal piping and the ceiling. - 4.
-The pipe cannot extend into the chimney flue (figure 14). - 5.
-Secure pipe/elbow sections with three sheet metal screws at each joint to make the piping rigid.
-Screws may be no more than a maximum of 3"/76mm apart. - 6.
+- 2. Horizontal pipe runs must slope upwards towards the chimney at least 1/4"/6.4mm per foot of horizontal run. - 3.
+You must have at least 18"/457mm of clearance between any horizontal piping and the ceiling. - 4.
+The pipe cannot extend into the chimney flue (figure 8). - Secure all pipe/elbow sections with three (3) equally spaced sheet metal screws at each joint to make the piping rigid.
+DO NOT CONNECT THIS STOVE TO ANY AIR DISTRIBUTION DUCT OR SYSTEM. - 6.
 It is recommended that no more than two (2) 90° bends be used in the stovepipe installation.
 The use of more than two 90° bends may decrease the amount of draw and possibly cause smoke spillage.
 Where possible, use only corrugated (non adjustable) elbows.
 These provide a better seal. - 7.
 The connector pipe must not pass through an attic or roof space, trusses, closet, or any concealed space, floor, ceiling, wall, or combustible construction.
-(See Chimney Connector Systems & Clearances, page 14.)
-A UL 103 HT (USA)/ULC-S629 (CDN) Listed chimney system must be used from the first penetration of ceiling or wall to the chimney cap.
+(See Chimney Connector Systems & Clearances, page 13.)
+A manufactured chimney system listed to UL 103 HT (US)/ULC-S629 (CDN) must be used from the first penetration of ceiling or wall to the chimney cap.